seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Vanish, or I shall give thee thy deserving,
-And blemish Caesar’s triumph.
+And blemish Caesar's triumph.
 Let him take thee,
 And hoist thee up to the shouting plebeians:
 Follow his chariot, like the greatest spot
 Of all thy sex; most monster-like, be shown
-For poor’st diminutives, for doits; and let
+For poor'st diminutives, for doits; and let
 Patient Octavia plough thy visage up
 With her prepared nails.

 *Exit CLEOPATRA*

-‘Tis well thou’rt gone,
+'Tis well thou'rt gone,
-If it be well to live; but better ’twere
+If it be well to live; but better 'twere
-Thou fell’st into my fury, for one death
+Thou fell'st into my fury, for one death
 Might have prevented many.
 Eros, ho!
 The shirt of Nessus is upon me: teach me,
 Alcides, thou mine ancestor, thy rage:
-Let me lodge Lichas on the horns o’ the moon;
+Let me lodge Lichas on the horns o' the moon;
-And with those hands, that grasp’d the heaviest club,
+And with those hands, that grasp'd the heaviest club,
 Subdue my worthiest self.
 The witch shall die:
 To the young Roman boy she hath sold me, and I fall
-Under this plot; she dies for’t.
+Under this plot; she dies for't.
 Eros, ho!

 *Exit*

 ### SCENE XIII.
 Alexandria.
-Cleopatra’s palace.
+Cleopatra's palace.

 *Enter CLEOPATRA, CHARMIAN, IRAS, and MARDIAN*

 **CLEOPATRA**
 Help me, my women!
 O, he is more mad
 Than Telamon for his shield; the boar of Thessaly
-Was never so emboss’d.
+Was never so emboss'd.

 **CHARMIAN**
 To the monument!